Influencer gifting seems simple. Reach out, send a product, get content. Right?

 - Pro: you'll maximize the chances they'll post something.

-- Con: they might choose something that isn't popular and doesn't sell.
+- Con: they might choose something that isn't popular and doesn't sell, or might have inventory issues.

 B) Offer a specific product that you want to promote.